keystonejs/keystone/docs/api/authentication.md

 ### `list`

 Authentication strategies need to authenticate an item in a Keystone list (typically a User).
 The authenticated item will be provided to access control functions.

+This list should have the `{ auth: true }` access control set.
+See the [Access control API](https://www.keystonejs.com/api/access-control) docs for more details.